Šodolovci: Population

 According to the 2011 census, there are 1,365 Serbs, 248 Croats and 40 others.
 By mother tongue, there are 885 Croatian speakers, 697 Serbian speakers and 71 speakers of other languages.
 Out of 1,653 inhabitants 874 (52.87%) were female and 779 (47.13%) male with female plurality in each settlement.
 Largest age group was between 50–54 years with 179 inhabitants.
 There was not a single child between 0–4 years old in the village of Paulin Dvor while at the level of municipality in total there were 63 inhabitants in this age group.

 Languages

 The Serbian language with the Serbian Cyrillic alphabet is the second official language in the municipality of Šodolovci, along with the Croatian language, which is official at the national level.
-Both Serbian and Croatian language are standardized varieties of the Serbo-Croatian language.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings do have Cyrillic signage, as do seals, but not street signs or traffic signs.
+Cyrillic is not used on any official documents, but there are public legal and administrative workers proficient in Cyrillic.

 Religion

 There are three Serbian Orthodox Churches in Šodolovci Municipality.
 Those are Church of the Birth of the Most Holy Theotokos in Koprivna, Orthodox Church in Petrova Slatina, and Church of Blessed Prophet Elijah in Silaš.
 Church of the Birth of the Most Holy Theotokos in Koprivna is a registered monument of architectural heritage from 14th century.
-This church is a monument of highest category.
+This church is a monument of the highest category.
 It was seriously damaged during the Croatian War of Independence.